DirJournal Blogs

 Reader: “Sign me up!”

-White papers can include more than those five elements, but they’re the most important, and the ones that should be included in any white paper you write.
+White papers can include more than those five elements, but these are the most important, and the ones that should be included in any white paper you write.
 You might also choose to include a title page, abstract, illustrations (like charts and graphs), sidebars, a separate benefits section (instead of including benefits in your general solution), guidelines on how to choose a provider for the solution (before pitching yourself), and more.
 Since you’re probably learning how to write a white paper for the first time though, let’s focus on keeping it as simple as possible.

-White Paper Sections and What to Include
+Sections and What to Include

 Now let’s look at what should be included in each of those sections when you write white papers.